Adamantica/HyperNav-Documentation/www/documentation/usage/content0.md

 Clone (or download) the [HyperNav GitHub repository](https://github.com/Acmion/HyperNav) and link to the file `hyper-nav.min.css` from a HTML document.
 You must also link to a file that contains the declarations for the CSS variables (this is most often a custom file).
 The default CSS variable declarations can be found in the file `themes/default/variables.min.css`.
+Each project should probably be override these variables.

 ```
 <link rel="stylesheet" href="path/to/HyperNav/dist/hyper-nav.min.css"/>